 Our amazing receptionist is Cherrelle Wood.
 She will greet you with a friendly voice and smiling face.
 Cherrelle offers assistance to you when you call or come into our office.
 With a friendly voice and a smiling face, Cherrelle will offer her expertise a finding a therapist who will be the best fit for you.

 Our wonderful receptionist is Lori Jensen.
 She will welcome you to our office and help answer questions you may have.
 Lori is friendly and .
 She will help you find a therapist who will match you and your needs.

 Victoria Hamilton, Billing Manager

-Victoria translates behavioral health care services into medical claims, which are then submitted to insurance companies.
+Victoria and her team of billing specialists translate behavioral health care services into medical claims, which are then submitted to insurance companies.
 She provides billing services to dozens of providers all over the U.S.A.
 She follows up on all claims to ensure that insurance companies contribute their obligated portions on the client's behalf.
 She also provides eligibility information to patients.
 Victoria is available to clients to trouble shoot and coordinate insurance coverage and payments.